jlumqz/hyrise/docs/queryexecution/tx.rst

 Transaction Management System
 ******************************

-HYRISe uses optimistic concurrency control mechanisms to provide transactional guarantees during query execution.
+HYRISE uses optimistic concurrency control mechanisms to provide transactional guarantees during query execution.
 However, currently HYRISE is only able to guarantee atomicity, consistency, and isolation but not durability since currently no logging is used to store the transactions on disk.